Huang Yong Ping: Later career after leaving China, 1989-2019

-His art pieces show portray historical events and the influences of political powers.The Nightmare of King George V portrays a 1911 hunting excursion that King George V went on to poach game in the juggle.
-Bat Project II historical background was Huang Yong Ping was going to recreate an exact replica of the U.S spy plane that crashed into a Chinese fighter, leading to controversy with in politics.

-100 Arms of Guan-yin

 In 1996, Huang participated in Manifesta, the European Biennial of Contemporary Art in Rotterdam, and in 1997, the "Skulptur.Projekte" in Münster, Germany with his sculpture "100 Arms of Guan-yin".
 The Guanyin figure is associated with Buddhism and has multiple arms.
 Huang Yong Ping interprets this famous deity through his own 100 Arms of Guan-in by placing mannequin arms holding various objects on a metal structure which is itself an enlarged version of Marcel Duchamp's 1914 readymade Bottle Rack.

-During 2008, Huang's work was on display at the Astrup Fearnley museum of modern art in Oslo, Norway.

-This is his first solo show in Norway.
+In 1999, as he became a citizen of France, Huang represented France in the Venice Biennale.
+In 2016, his piece "Empires" was selected for the Monumenta biennial exposition at the Grand Palais in Paris.